lenderpanel

 Recently asked questions about conveyancing in Newton Abbot

-I am buying a new build apartment in Newton Abbot.
+Just had an offer accepted on a new build apartment in Newton Abbot.
 Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
-Can you give me some examples of some of the questions asked in new build conveyancing.
+What sort of enquires would be asked in new build conveyancing.

-Here is a sample of a selection of leasehold new build enquiries that you may expect your new-build leasehold conveyancing in Newton Abbot
+Here are examples of a few leasehold new build enquiries that you may expect your new-build leasehold conveyancing in Newton Abbot

 Where there is an Undertaking being granted there is the risk of forfeiture of the Headlease subject to relief if one or more of the Underlessees are willing to accept the original Head Lessee’s obligations as otherwise relief will be denied to the Underlessees.
 The only alternatives are the Head Lessor agreeing not to forfeit the Headlease or the Head Lessee guaranteeing to the Underlessees that it will not be in breach of the Headlease.
-The Lease must contain a provision on behalf of the Vendor to pay the service charges in respect of unoccupied units in order to ensure that all services can be provided.
-The Vendor must covenant to keep unsold units in good repair until long leases are granted therefore.
-There must be mutual enforceability of lessee’s covenants.
+The Vendor must covenant to keep unoccupied units in good repair until long leases are granted therefore.
+Has the Lease plan been approved by the Land Registry and if not when will they be lodged for this purpose?
+Forfeiture - bankruptcy or liquidation must not apply under this provision.
+Will control of the Management Company (if any) be handed over to purchasers on completion of the last sale or earlier?

 Last updated